JunhaoW3/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `unstar 1` removes star status from the 1st client in the currently displayed clients list.
+* `activelist` followed by `unstar 1` removes star status from the 1st client in the currently displayed clients list.
-* `list` followed by `unstar 2` removes star status from the 2nd client in the currently displayed clients list.
+* `activelist` followed by `unstar 2` removes star status from the 2nd client in the currently displayed clients list.
 * `find Alex` followed by `unstar 1` removes star status from the 1st client in the results of the `find` command.

 <box type="success">